omirobarcelo/test-adfoodio/README.md

 ## How to get started

 1. Clone this repository
+2. Checkout a new branch to work on
-2. Make sure you have docker and node installed
+3. Make sure you have docker and node installed
-3. Add `api.adfoodio.site` to your hosts.
+4. Add `api.adfoodio.site` to your hosts.
 If you are on linux you can use the following command:

 ```bash
 sudo sh -c 'echo "\n127.0.0.1 api.adfoodio.site\n::1 api.adfoodio.site\n" >> /etc/hosts'
 ```

-4. Run docker-compose up
+5. Run docker-compose up in the project folder
-5. asdasda
+6. Run npm start in frontend folder
+7. Start writing!
+Good luck

+## How to send things back

+When you have something to send in, create a git patch like this

+1. git format-patch master --stdout > ~/path/to/file/somename.patch
+2. Email the patch to <jonathan@adludio.com> and <piotr.pladzyk@adludio.com>

+## Help!

+If you get stuck, are not able to complete the assignment to a degree you feel comfortable with in time, or have any question at all, please let us know as soon as possible!

+The entire reason for this test is to get an idea of your skills, so we want to make sure that you have the best possible chance :)

+Just send us an email on:
+<jonathan@adludio.com> or <piotr.pladzyk@adludio.com>